msyinmei/apartment_lab_sql/readme.md

 ```
 1. Show all the tables.
+\dt

 2. Show all the users.
 3. Show all the data in the owners table.
+SELECT * FROM owners;

 4. Show the names of all owners.
+SELECT name FROM owners;

 5. Show the ages of all of the owners in ascending order.
+SELECT age FROM owners ORDER BY age ASC;

 6. Show the name of an owner whose name is Donald.
+SELECT name FROM owners WHERE name = 'Donald';

 7. Show the age of all owners who are older than 30.
+SELECT age FROM owners WHERE age > 30;

 8. Show the name of all owners whose name starts with an E.
+SELECT name FROM owners WHERE name LIKE 'e%';

 9. Add an owner named John who is 33 years old to the owners table.

 10. Add an owner named Jane who is 43 years old to the owners table.
 11. Change Jane's age to 30.
 12. Change Jane's name to Janet.